PhD in Health Administration Degree Programs in Ohio

 Find out what an education in research, leadership, and legislation can do for you.
 Contact doctor of health administration programs in Ohio to learn more.

 Ohio’s pool of patients has grown substantially in recent years.
-In the open enrollment period for 2016, Ohio added 95,000 enrollees through the Affordable Care Act Marketplace (Jackson County Times Journal, 2016).
+As of 2021 more than three million residents are covered by Medicaid/CHIP, representing a 46% reduction in the uninsured rate since 2013.
 Now, however, it’s up to medical facilities to ensure that they can meet the needs of these patients.
 As a health administrator, you can help facilities adjust to these new demands.

 As an additional challenge, statistics indicate that a large number of baby boomers may be retiring in coming years (Columbus Dispatch, 2016).
 Health experts claim that this means a new wave of medical needs in Ohio.
 In an administrative position, you must be able to recruit and retain staff.